XeroAPI/xero-ruby/accounting/docs/AccountingApi.md

 end

 api_instance = XeroRuby::AccountingApi.new
-xero_tenant_id = 'xero_tenant_id_example' # String | Xero identifier for Tenant
+xero_tenant_id = 'YOUR_XERO_TENANT_ID' # String | Xero identifier for Tenant
-bank_transactions = { "BankTransactions":[ { "Type":"SPEND", "Contact":{ "ContactID":"5cc8cf28-567e-4d43-b287-687cfcaec47c" }, "LineItems":[ { "Description":"Foobar", "Quantity":1.0, "UnitAmount":20.0, "AccountCode":"400" } ], "BankAccount":{ "Code":"088" } } ] } # BankTransactions |
+bank_transactions = { bankTransactions:[ { type: BankTransaction.TypeEnum.SPEND, contact: { contactID:"00000000-0000-0000-000-000000000000" }, lineItems:[ { description:"Foobar", quantity: 1.0, unitAmount:20.0, accountCode:"000" } ], bankAccount:{ code:"000" } } ] } # BankTransactions | BankTransactions with an array of BankTransaction objects in body of request
 opts = {
-  summarize_errors: true # Boolean | response format that shows validation errors for each bank transaction }
+  summarize_errors: false, # Boolean | If false return 200 OK and mix of successfully created obejcts and any with validation errors
+  unitdp: 4 # Integer | e.g. unitdp=4 – (Unit Decimal Places) You can opt in to use four decimal places for unit amounts }

 begin
-  #Allows you to create a spend or receive money transaction
+  #Allows you to create one or more spend or receive money transaction
   result = api_instance.create_bank_transactions(xero_tenant_id, bank_transactions, opts)
   p result
 rescue XeroRuby::ApiError => e